Fight Traffic Ticket in OregonPage OverviewSUMMARY: How to Fight an Oregon Traffic Ticket

 - Appeal the verdict (see below).

 Pleading Guilty or No Contest

-You might find it more convenient to plead guilty or no contest and pay your traffic ticket.
-Some courts allow online payments, and many allow driver to pay by mail or over the phone.
+You might find it more convenient to plead "guilty" OR "no contest" and pay your Oregon traffic ticket.
+Some courts allow online payments, and many allow payments by mail or by phone.